timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 SSID, password, and MQTT credentials are also configurable in 'fdrs_globals.h'.
 ### ```#define USE_SD_LOG```
 Enables SD-card logging.
 Used only on the MQTT gateway if sending the MQTT message fails.
-Make sure to set the correct SD_SS (chip/slave select) pin in the lines below.
+Make sure to set the correct SD_SS (chip select) pin in the lines below.

-Logging is done in the following CSV Format: ```timestamp,reading_id,datatype,value```
+Logging is done in the following CSV Format: ```timestamp,reading_id,type,value```

 Thanks to [@thefeiter](https://github.com/thefeiter) for this feature!